 ]

-A successful parse confirms the export stayed valid even though the page also contained a breadcrumb block and one malformed JSON-LD script.
+A successful parse confirms that the crawl kept valid JSON output even when the page also contained unrelated schema blocks and one malformed JSON-LD script.